azuredark/AnimeCalendar-iOS/README.md

 - [ ] ~~Animate NewScheduledAnime presentation when its TabBar button is pressed~~
 	- It's no longer a TabItem inside the TabBar
 - [x] Middle button presenting NewScheduledAnimeScreen
+- [x] NewScheduledAnimeScreen design, for live anime
+- [ ] NewScheduledAnimeScreen design, for live ended anime
-- [ ] NewScheduledAnimeScreen design
+- [ ] NewScheduledAnimeScreen design, for live custom anime